rudygunawan/Kachi-Cache/README.md

 # Kachi Cache

+> Currently Alpha version (0.1.0).
+Feel free to try and give feedback!

 **Kachi** (カチ) - _pronounced "kah-chee"_

 A high-performance Java cache library inspired by Google Guava and Caffeine, with support for TTL (time-to-live), lazy loading, and excellent concurrent performance.